 An Axis convoy of three freighters and three Italian destroyers departs from Tripoli bound for Naples.
 A five-transport convoy also departs from Naples bound for Tripoli.

 Battle of the Indian Ocean: The Axis ships in East Africa have been fleeing for safety as British troops approach.
 It has been an infallible signal of Italian-held ports about to fall.
-Today, 9000 ton German freighter Coburg, which had been at anchor in the port of Massawa, is intercepted off the island of Mauritius.
-The crew scuttles the ship and is taken prisoner.
+Today, 9000-ton German freighter Coburg, which had been at anchor in the port of Massawa, is intercepted off the island of Mauritius.
+The crewmen scuttle the ship and are taken as prisoners.

 German raider Komet, which has been meeting with fellow raider Pinguin in the Kerguelen Islands, departs today.
 Pinguin remains in the islands to receive supplies and to have its crew scrape barnacles from the hull and the like.